jyoutir/powerni_news/README.md

 cd frontend
 npm run dev
 ```
-The dashboard will be available at: http://localhost:3000
+The webpage will be available at: http://localhost:3000

-#### Terminal 2 - Generate Report
+#### Terminal 2 - Backend - generating the Report
 ```bash
 cd backend
 python3 generate_static_report.py
 ```

-### 4. Using the Dashboard
+### 4. Using the webpage

-When everything is running correctly, you should see:
-- A clean, modern dashboard with light grey widget boxes
-- Real-time market data and analysis
-- Interactive newsletter signup form
-- Properly formatted source citations
-- Automatic updates when new reports are generated

 #### What You'll See
 1. Title and timestamp